What is a Sea Hawker and a History of the Booster Club

 Sea Hawkers volunteer their time for players charities, as well as passing out posters and sponsored items at the games.
 Anything that has to do with the Seahawks, we're there.

 The annual picnic is always a great time, and has been a tradition since 1977.
-Usually it has been held at Seahawks headquarters, which gave the boosters a chance to feel a little closer to the team they love.
+In the past it has been held at Seahawks headquarters, which gave the boosters a chance to feel a little closer to the team they love.

 Training camp has always been a favorite time for many of the Sea Hawkers.
 The setting is much more intimate for the fans, as they can get up close to players, coaches and staff.
-Seahawks generously provided some sort of brunch, lunch or dinner for V.I.P. guests, and the Sea Hawkers have always been included on that list.
+Seahawks generously provided some sort of brunch, lunch or dinner for V.I.P. guests.

 The Sea Hawkers have supported the Seahawks through thick and thin, good and bad, and will continue to do so in the future.
 After all, what could be more fun than throwing your heart and support into cheering and rooting for one thing that you really love - The Seahawks!